 SFWMD: Levels in Key South Florida Water Bodies

-South Florida - Wednesday June 7, 2023: Here are the latest water levels in key south Florida water bodies from data collected between May 29 through June 4.
+South Florida - Wednesday June 14, 2023: Here are the latest water levels in key south Florida water bodies from Data collected between June 5 and June 11.
 Total volumes are reported in acre feet (AC FT).

 This data is provided weekly by the U.S. Army Corps of Engineers which is the primary agency responsible for Lake Okeechobee management.
 The Corps makes adjustments to help manage lake levels with consideration to factors including current conditions and protected species.